 Choosing Plants for a Living Fence

 As height is the goal you want to consider plants that have a columnar or bushing effect.
-Plus, you don’t want to be planting deciduous trees – which rules out the beautiful birches and poplars – because they will only provide enough privacy in the warmer months.
-And, you certainly won’t be interested in plants that are going to take over your garden beds – which rules out ficus’.
+Also, you don’t want to be planting deciduous trees – which rules out the beautiful birches and poplars.
+They will only provide enough privacy in the warmer months.
+And, you certainly won’t be interested in plants that are going to take over your garden beds – which rules out ficus’s.

 Instead, opt for non-invasive bamboo, conifers, pittosporum or even some Australian native melaleucas.
 These all provide decent height levels plus they will provide an excellent screen and aren’t easily susceptible to disease – just watch the canker issues with conifers.